shaunfreeman/expressive-xdevapi/docs/intro.md

 # Introduction

-This example will show how you can configure Expressive X DevApi in [Zend Expressive](https://getexpressive.org).
+This example will show how you can configure PHP MySQL XDevApi in [Laminas](https://getlaminas.org).

 ## Configuration
-Once you have you have installed Expressive X DevApi by following the procedure from the [Installation](index.md) guide, you will have to add a new ini file in your `config/autoload` folder.
+Once you have you have installed PHP MySQL XDevApi by following the procedure from the [Installation](index.md) guide, you will have to add a new ini file in your `config/autoload` folder.
 So for simplicity I will call it `xdevapi.local.php` **NB. make sure you do not include this file in your VCS repo, as it will contain your database user and password details**

 So in `config/autoload/xdevapi.local.php` put an array with the key `xdevapi` and your database connection details like below: